nannau/Annau-2022/README.md

-# Annau-2022
+# Annau 2023

 Analysis and plots for Annau 2022 (in prep.)

-# Data availability
+## Data availability
-Data is not stored on GitHub by default.
-A link to the pre-processed tensor files (~6GB) can be found here: [TO DO]
+Data is not stored on GitHub because of repo size limits.
+Instead, you can find the entire repo plus data hosted by Zenodo.
+However, an image with the data is hosted on Dockerhub.
+Please see the instructions below for ways to access these results.

-# A note about GPUs
+## A note about GPUs
 I've developed this repo using a GPU.
 The results might work without one, and I've tried to enable this, but if you run into issues and don't have a GPU, please change the source code to meet your needs.

----
+TL;DR I can't guarantee that this code will run on all hardware.

 # Getting started

----

 ## Set Jupyter Password
-To make accessing Jupyter Lab easier, I've enabled setting a Jupyter password as an environment variable on the host machine.
+To make accessing JupyterLab easier, I've enabled setting a Jupyter password as an environment variable on the host machine.
 However, please do not use this repo and assume it is secure.
-I am not a security expert.
-This repo is just to provide reproducibility to my results.
+I am not a security expert!
+This repo is intended only to provide reproducibility to my results so use it responsibly.
 Set a local environment variable as:

 ```bash
 export JUPYTER_PASSWORD=password